mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

     examplefile

-In the previous listing (which will look different on your system) the *.bashrc* and *.profile* files are what we\'re particularly interested in.
+In the previous listing (which will look different on your system) the *.bashrc* and *.profile* files are what we're particularly interested in.
 These are where you can put your customizations.
-It doesn\'t matter much which one you choose.
+It doesn't matter much which one you choose.
 The *.bashrc* file is particular to a type of shell (there are many types) called Bash, whereas *.profile* is read by other shells in case you decide to use something besides Bash.